aleksas/keras-image-ex/README.md

-# keras-imagedatagenerator-ex
+# keras-image-ex

-Keras ImageDataGenerator extended class to allow loading images from other sources.
+image_ex.py containg keras ImageDataGenerator extended class to allow loading images from other sources.

 Using ImageDataGeneratorEx class one can load images sotred directly in a SQL database.
 I use it to load images from SQLite db because dealing with lots of images becomes very complicated.